Peels are touted by many as the secret to glowing skin.

 - 30% TCA is one of the strongest acids

-The depth and strength of the peels used are really important, otherwise, you could end up with chemical burns, which we discuss here.
+The depth and strength of the peels used are critical; otherwise, you could end up with chemical burns, which we discuss here.

 How deep can a peel penetrate my skin?

-This is obviously a big concern when trying to fix skin conditions; pigmentation, for example, can run very, very deep in your skin, all the way down to the dermis, and acne can also run deep.
+This is a big concern when trying to fix skin conditions; pigmentation, for example, can run deep in your skin, all the way down to the dermis, and acne can also run deep.

 Different types of acids, and layers of acids, can penetrate different depths into your skin, so it is best to have a thorough consultation when choosing any acid to target your particular skin concern.